splunk/splunk-connect-for-syslog/docs/configuration.md

 individually controlled per `DESTID` (see "Configuration of Additional Splunk HEC Destinations" immediately below).
 For example, to set the number of workers for the alternate HEC destination `d_hec_FOO` to 24, set `SC4S_DEST_SPLUNK_HEC_FOO_WORKERS=24`.

+* NOTE2:  Configuration files for destinations must have a `.conf` extension

 ### Configure additional PKI Trust Anchors

 Additional trusted (private) Certificate authorities may be trusted by appending each PEM formated certificate to `/opt/sc4s/tls/trusted.pem`